MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Select-Object.md

 c
 ```

-## Example 5: Using Unique with other Select-Object parameters
+### Example 5: Using `-Unique` with other parameters

-**Unique** gets unique values after other `Select-Object` parameters are applied.
-For example,
+The **Unique** parameter filters values after other `Select-Object` parameters are applied.
+For
-if you use the **First** parameter to select the first number of items in array, **Unique** will
+example, if you use the **First** parameter to select the first number of items in an array, **Unique**
-only be applied to the selected values and not the entire array.
+is only applied to the selected values and not the entire array.

 ```powershell
 "a","a","b","c" | Select-Object -First 2 -Unique